benbernard/RecordStream/README.md

 - tohtml

-    Prints out an html table of the record stream
+    Prints out an HTML table of the record stream

 - toprettyprint